 Whatever the country and legislative framework we’re working to, we always strive to avoid court action, as we do for our UK clients.
-It’s costly and time-consuming and, pragmatically, we may have more success in retrieving payments owed by continuing to talk to all parties.
+It’s costly and time-consuming and, pragmatically, we may have more success in retrieving payments owed by continuing to negotiate with all parties.

 Recently, we had a case in which our client was owed tens of thousands of Euros by a client in Italy with whom he was still doing business.

-Forcing the Italian company into bankruptcy would have tied up both parties in court for some time so we negotiated a practical solution in which the company pays our client a regular sum every month to reduce the debt and pays for any new business on a pro forma basis.
+Forcing the Italian company into bankruptcy would have tied up both parties in court for some time so we negotiated a practical solution in which the company pays our client a regular sum every month to reduce the debt and pays for any new business on a pro forma basis, all backed up with a Personal Guarantee, drawn up with the assistance of one of our Italian lawyers.

-Mediation is generally the best way to go, if it’s viable.
+Mediation is generally the best way forward, if it’s viable.

 As Brexit looms, we’re expecting more of our business to come from clients who trade overseas and need help finding their way through a complex, slow-moving set of rules and regulations which, after the UK leaves the European Union, are likely to become more layered, at least temporarily.